John Bingham, 7th Earl of Lucan: Separation

 Some months later Lucan moved again, to a larger rented flat in nearby Elizabeth Street.
 Despite an early attempt by his wife at reconciliation, by that point all Lucan wanted from the marriage was custody of his children.
-In an effort to demonstrate that Veronica was unfit to look after them, Lucan began to spy on his family (his car was regularly seen parked in Lower Belgrave Street), later employing private detectives to perform the same task.
+In an effort to demonstrate that Veronica was unfit to look after them, he began to spy on his family; his car was regularly seen parked in Lower Belgrave Street.
+He later employed private detectives to perform the same task.
 He also canvassed doctors, who explained that his wife had not "gone mad", but was suffering from depression and anxiety.

-Lucan told his friends that nobody would work for Veronica – she had sacked Jenkins, the children's long-term nanny, in December 1972.
+Lucan told his friends that nobody would work for Veronica.
+She had sacked Jenkins, the children's long-term nanny, in December 1972.
 Of the series of nannies employed in the house, one, 26-year-old Stefanja Sawicka, was told by Veronica that Lucan had hit her with a cane and had, on one occasion, pushed her down the stairs.
-The countess apparently feared for her safety and told Sawicka not to be surprised "if he kills me one day."
+Veronica apparently feared for her safety and told Sawicka not to be surprised "if he kills me one day."

 Sawicka's time at the Lucan household ended late in March 1973.
 While with two of the children near Grosvenor Place, she was confronted by Lucan and two private detectives.
 They told her that the children had been made wards of court and that she must release them into his custody, which she did.
 Frances was collected from school later in the day.
 Veronica applied to the court to have the children returned, but concerned about the case's complexity, the judge set a date for the hearing three months ahead, for June 1973.